francisdavey/startup-law/source/intro.md

 # Introduction
 This talk is primarily directed at the classic growth startup - a business that aims to attract outside investors, grow fast and return its founders' investment either in money (e.g. through an "exit") or in valuable publicly tradeable shares (e.g. through some forms of Initial Public Offering or IPO).
 If this is not you, do not despair - most of what I say will be relevant to a small but growing business, but I will spend a little time on funding and corporate structures.

+These notes are not meant to be a complete introduction to law for startups.
+If there is enthusiasm for such a thing then do please [contact me](mailto:contact@francisdavey.co.uk) and suggest it.
+Instead these notes are intended to supplemement some of the things I say in the talk.

+# SEIS/EIS/SITR
+These schemes allow an investor to recover a large chunk of their investment one way or another in tax breaks.
+In particular

+- tax rebate - the investor can recover their tax rate from the investment.
+Example: a higher rate (40% in 2014-2015) tax payer invests £10,000, they receive £4,000 tax rebate in that year
+- loss relief - if the investment does not work out
+- capital gains tax is not payable on any gain in value of the shares and

+They apply only to investment in shares and not other kinds of investment, eg through loans to a company.

+## Seed Enterprise Investment Scheme (SEIS)
+Is for seed stage investment and may only be used to raise up to £150,000

+## Social Investment Tax Relief (SITR)
+This has many similarities to SEIS and EIS, but its significant differences include:
+- investment must be in a social enterprise
+    - Community Interest Company
+    - Community Benefit Society
+    - Charity
+- debt investment can be used

 # Business structures
 For a startup intending to exit (by sale or IPO) and make capital gains in that way - a classic definition of "startup" - there is only one sensible business structure: the private company limited by shares.
 From here on I will often use the shorthand term "company", although that word is used to mean a lot of different things.

+## Articles of Association
+There are some useful examples online:
+- [Companies Act 2006 model articles](http://www.companieshouse.gov.uk/about/modelArticles/modelArticles.shtml).
+These are the default if you do not select articles.

 ## Companies Limited by Shares